GetSetAbhi/High-Level-System-Design/typeahead_system/README.md

 Scale requirements:

-*	100 million daily active users
+*	`100 million daily active users`.
-*	Each user makes 20 queries a day.
-A new request is made every time a user types in a new character. so if there are on an average 3 characters in a query, then every user is making 3 x 20 = 60 Queries to our server
+*	Each user makes `20 queries a day.`
 *	Search data should be updated daily

+A new request is made every time a user types in a new character.
+Assuming the average number of characters of a query is 10, then the number of requests per query is 10 * average searches daily per user of 20 = `200 queries/user/day`.

 ## File Upload Workflow